Architecture Map

 Rail taxonomy: what kind of market surface are you looking at?

-The same prediction-market headline can involve an exchange venue, clearing stack, crypto-native rail, app wrapper, sport-specific consent lane, or editorial intelligence layer.
-This section separates those roles before readers assume who controls the contract.
+Separate exchange venue, clearing stack, crypto-native rail, app wrapper, consent lane, and editorial intelligence layer before assuming control.

 PredictionMarkets.US is not a broker, router, exchange, custodian, clearinghouse, or execution venue.